SAFEHR-data/omopcat/deploy/README.md

 the necessary `parquet` files (see [`data/test_data`](../data/test_data/) for an example).

 We provide the [`scripts/create_prod_data.R`](../scripts/create_prod_data.R) script to facilitate this.
-This script will be run automatically when building the Docker image if the mounted data directory is found to be empty.
+This script will be run automatically when running the Docker container if the mounted data directory is found to be empty.

 A few environment variables are required to run this script: